Samsung Fire & Marine Insurance

 Samsung Fire & Marine Insurance (SFMI) (Korean: 삼성화재) is a South Korean insurance company based in Seoul.
 Its business portfolio includes automobile insurance, long-term insurance, general insurance (commercial lines), enterprise risk management, and annuities.
+It was approved to become a subsidiary of its largest shareholder, Samsung Life Insurance, in April 2025.

 Incorporated on January 26, 1952, under the name of "Korea Anbo Fire Marine Reinsurance Co.", the company changed its name to Samsung Fire & Marine Insurance Co., Ltd., in December 1993, after its takeover by Samsung Group back in 1958.
 Samsung Fire & Marine Insurance, is operating property and casualty insurance business and third-party insurance business defined by the Korea Insurance Business Act, while also engaging in providing financial services and instruments approved by relevant laws and regulations including the Korea Financial Investment Services and Capital Markets Act.

 As of 2015, Samsung Fire & Marine Insurance had seven overseas subsidiaries in Indonesia, Vietnam, China, Brazil, Europe, US, and Singapore.